 - Use null (empty) alt text when text describing the image is already on the page (alt="").

-- Don’t start the alt text with "image of" or "photo of" – the screen reader already announces that images are images.
+- Don’t start the alt text with "image of" – the screen reader already announces that images are images.
 Generally it's ok to use "photo of" to describe a photo portrait of a person.
 For example, "Photo of Julia Gillard, former Prime Minister of Australia".

 - If the image is just for decoration and you don’t want the screen reader to announce it at all, use null (empty) alt text (alt="").